fiercefire/Library-Website/_posts/2025-09-13-Santa-Monica-Library.md

 ride.
 The reason I took the bus home instead of the E line was becuase I was tempted to drop by the Beverly Hills Library on the way home but I was too tired and decided against it.
 And thank goodness I did I ended getting home at like 8 PM.
 Yeesh.

 OK I was so scattered brain while writing this, but too bad that's what you get.
-Buh Bye/
+The next backlogged library on the docket is the Monterey Park Library and the next library
+I am planning to visit is the Pomona Public Library on the 19th when the new A line Stations open up.
+Thats all buh bye/

 ---
 <h2>Change Log</h2>